 Community College Deploys Firefox Using PolicyPak to Enforce Policy

-“We’ve been using PolicyPak now for two years and it has helped us to retain control of settings within a very dynamic environment.”
+“We’ve been using PolicyPak now since 2014 and it has helped us to retain control of settings within a very dynamic environment.”

 – Drew Rabinowitz,